EDRN/alleviam/README.md

 As systems go down, [issues are automatically filed and assigned](https://github.com/EDRN/alleviam/issues) (powered by [GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)).

-Email notifications are set up, but haven't been tested.
+Email notifications are set up for a single user (Sean Kelly) until testing is complete.
 Future notification options such as text messages should be explored later.

 ### 🤫 Secrets